Juutar/COMP20050SEP2-1/Submission 2/Features.md

 ##### Rendering Hexagon Board:

 The board is currently rendered at game start with size 3 for easier debugging.
-We mentioned that we would introduce the feature to resize it in sprint 4, when we will set the default size at 5.
+Size 3 means that there are 3 layers of hexagons around the central hexagon in the grid.
+However, this means there are 37 hexagons in the grid.
+We mentioned that we would introduce the feature to resize it in sprint 4, when we will set the default size at 5 which will result in 91 hexagons.
 Because this feature is mainly rendering, the test covers the number of Hexagons in the board depending on its size.

 ##### Place / Remove Atoms